Choodalani Vundi: Cast

+Production

+After Ramayanam (1997), Gunasekhar wrote Choodalani Vundi as his next film which impressed Aswini Dutt and decided to produce it.
+The fans of Chiranjeevi initially had mixed feelings since Chiranjeevi and Aswini Dutt was supposed to do a film with Ram Gopal Varma which got shelved and the film's director Gunasekhar was a young director.

+The scene where Chiranjeevi conveys his love to Anjala Zaveri at a railway station was shot at Nampally Railway Station.
+A set resembling a large apartment complex in Calcutta was built at Annapurna Studios.
+The same location was used to build a Varanasi street set for Vyjayanthi Movies' next collaboration with Chiranjeevi, Indra (2002).

+The title Choodalani Vundi was suggested by Chiranjeevi.

 Soundtrack

-The soundtrack and score were Composed by Mani Sharma.
+The soundtrack and score were composed by Mani Sharma.
 The film's single, Yamaha Nagari written by Veturi with the vocals of Hariharan, is a rendition of Patnam Subramania Iyer's carnatic music composition Raghuvamsa Sudha.
 The song depicts the culture and beauty of the city of Kolkata.

 Reception

 Giddaluri Gopalrao of Zamin Ryot gave a positive review for the film.
 He praised Chiranjeevi for picking up a new theme and Gunasekhar for executing it.
 Christopher Domingo of Full Hyderabad opined that "Choodalani Vundi is an entertaining masala movie that is worth watching".

 The film became a commercial success and had a theatrical run of 100 days.
-The film was dubbed into Tamil language under the title Calcutta.
+The film was dubbed into Tamil language under the title Calcutta and twice in Hindi as Meri Zindagi Ek Agneepath in 2005 and 2018.